 Weatherford International versus peers and industry

-The VanEck Vectors Oil Services ETF (OIH), an ETF tracking index of 25 OFS companies, has remained nearly unchanged since the beginning of 2016.
-Precision Drilling Corporation (PDS), WFT’s smaller market cap peer, has increased by 3% during the same period.
-The entire OFS industry has been negatively affected by the energy price crash in June 2014.
-However, crude oil prices have recovered by 26% year-to-date.
+The Market Vectors Oil Services ETF (OIH), an ETF tracking index of 25 OFS companies, has risen 6% since the beginning of this year.
+Oil States International (OIS), WFT’s smaller market cap peer, has increased 3% during the same period.
+The entire OFS industry has been negatively affected by the energy price crash since June 2014.
+However, crude oil prices have recovered 22% YTD.

 What does WFT’s share price movement tell us?

-Weatherford International’s share price has been trending down since May 2015.
+In the past year, Weatherford International’s share price trended down until November 2016.
 WFT’s quarterly revenues and earnings in the past four quarters persistently stayed weak, due largely to the energy price depression and weak demand for OFS products and services.
+Its cash flows also remained negative in the past three quarters until 3Q16.

-Moving averages exhibits a smoother trend following the stock’s price movement.
-A 50 DMA is a short-term moving average while a 200 DMA shows a long-term trend.
-WFT’s short-run moving average has been below its long-run moving average from June 2015 to date.
-WFT’s share price also stayed below its long-run moving average throughout the past year.
-This indicates bearishness in WFT’s share price.
+MAs exhibit a smoother trend following a stock’s price movement.
+A 50-day MA is a short-term MA, while a 200-day MA shows a long-term trend.
+WFT’s short-run MA has been below its long-run MA in the past one year.
+WFT’s share price also stayed below the long-run MA throughout the past year, which indicates strong bearishness in WFT’s share price.